Why you need surveys?

 While a contact form is a good starting point for data collection, including too many fields (and asking too many questions) will have a negative impact on conversion.
 This is why it’s better to treat data collection as a process, not a one-off event.

 You can send surveys to your database to gradually gather more insights about your leads.
-Just choose a survey platform that integrates with your CRM.
+Just choose a survey software that integrates with your CRM.

 10. To find out how happy your employees are